ForestAdmin/forestadmin-experimental/packages/agent-nodejs-testing/README.md

 ### How it works

 The library provides a way to test an agent with a server sandbox.
 The server sandbox is a fake server that simulates the behavior of the ForestAdmin server.
 It allows you to test your agent without having to interact with the real server.

-## Unit Tests

-WIP